Updated on December 3, 2023

 User experience (UX) designers: UX designers work in the frontend, studying and researching how people use the sites.
 Then, they make changes through a lot of testing.

-Back-end developers also work with software stacks that include operating systems, web servers, frameworks, languages, programming APIs and more.
-The frameworks, languages and programming APIs in these stacks are used to render server-side sites and web applications and to create services that other applications can consume.
+In addition, back-end developers deal with software stacks, which are like toolkits containing operating systems, web servers, frameworks, languages, and programming APIs.
+These components in the stacks are employed to build server-side websites and web applications, as well as to create services that other applications can use.

 As a developer, you don't have to settle for just frontend or backend; you can do both as a full-stack developer.
 This is, in my experience, where the fun begins.
 Full-stack developers can create sites and web applications that render both on the client-side (frontend) and the server-side (backend).